Stay up to date

 On a last note, speaking of technical (if you grant me this exception), I did develop this website, its branding, its social media accounts, etc. myself, so if there’s anything wrong (misspelled, wrong reference, etc.), not working (404 page, broken link, broken functionality, etc.) or that you consider an intellectual property concern (copyrighted, trademarked or patented work), please email me through the Contact page on my blog or send me a message on any social media platform to resolve it.

-Thank you for taking the time to read my first blog article and I’ll see you again soon.
+Thank you for taking the time to read my blog article and I’ll see you again soon.

 Tarek Ghazzaoui, Eng.

-BIM Manager
+Senior BIM Manager

 Works cited